wobkenh/simplematcomponents/projects/simplemattable/README.md

 TableColumn has several optional parameters, allowing you to further customize the table.
 Some of these properties are functions.
-These functions always take the property of your model (e.g. the key property of TestData) as first parameter and the model object itself (e.g the instance of TestData) as second parameter.
+These functions always take the property of your model (e.g. the key property of TestData) as first parameter, the model object itself (e.g the instance of TestData) as second parameter and the whole list of data as third parameter (e.g. List of TestData).
 Often times, the first parameter will suffice, so you can leave out the second one.
 Use the second one only if you need to reference another property of your model object in the function.

 All options are accessible using a 'is'- or 'with'-function that allows you to chain the method calls.
 Also, you can set the properties of the table column directly.

-- transform (`.withTransform(transformFn: (data: T[P], dataParent: T) => string)`): Transform is a function that returns a string representation that will be displayed for this cell.
+- transform (`.withTransform(transformFn: (data: T[P], dataParent: T, dataList: T[]) => string)`): Transform is a function that returns a string representation that will be displayed for this cell.
 This is helpful if e.g. your model contains a Date but you do not want the standard JS string representation of date to show, but rather your preferred format.
 - width (`.withWidth(width: (number | Width | string))`): The width of the column.
 Can bei either string, number or Width:
   + Width (recommended): Width allows you to enter the width in a typesafe way.